 - By going in-person to your local county board of elections

 - By designating another person to deliver your application in-person to your local county board of elections and receive your ballot

 Absentee Voting Deadlines:

-- August 22, 2022 is the last day to apply in-person for an absentee ballot.
+- November 7: Last day to apply in-person for absentee ballot

 How to Reach Us